| Doc. Number | Article Title | Effective Date | Version |

 Formulating the post to Zapier

-Before you can test, you need to return to your webhook in the CRM and first set up some fields to post over into Zapier.
+Before you can test, return to your webhook in the CRM and first set up some fields to post over into Zapier.

 Begin adding some fields in the "Add Fields to Webhook" section, and mapping them to their correct CRM field.
 For detailed steps on configuring webhook fields please consult our webhooks article: WebHooks.